robinco18/RnR/CSEProductOwner.md

 This page summarizes how Product Onwership is tailored to fit the CSE business model.

+## Project Definition

+The most critical role for the Product Owner is assuring the project is appropriately scoped to meet the customer's business and technical goals.
+The first step is to make sure that all parties agree on the problems that need to be solved and to define what a successful solution looks like.

+The Product Owner is accountable for the following items, which must be included in the project Game Plan:

+* **Problem Statement(s):** One or more statements clearly articulating the essential problem(s) that the milestone must address to be declared a success.
+Uses implementation-free, non-ambiguous language that minimizes potential for different interpretations.

+* **Success Criteria:** Statements that must be true by the close of the engagement in order for the engagement to be considered as a "success".
+Includes "success" as defined by the customer as well as Microsoft (i.e., meeting CSE standards for quality engineering that can be successfully handed over to customer engineers).
+Success criteria also include any customer-imposed technical, time or procedural constraints that must be observed in planning and executing the project.

+* **Definition of Done:** SMART<sup>[1](#smart)</sup> criteria considered as essential to achieve a "minimum viable product" in the current milestone.
+These will be derived from the success criteria for the engagement and often include specific measurable targets to ensure that MVP engineering requirements are fulfilled.

+## Backlog Management

+Understanding and framing customer business goals in terms that are understandable and actionable by an engineering team is a complex task that typcially takes many years of experience to master.

+A well-crafted backlog defines, in an implementation-free manner, the user- and business-centric stories that must be completed in order to successfully complete the project. and business-centric the functionality that must be enabled to successfully complete the project.
+The stories are stack-ranked from 1-n so that the developers have clear guidance on which ones should be completed first.

+### Minimum Viable Product (MVP)

+The concept of a Minimum Viable Product (MVP)<sup>[2](#mvp) is a powerful tool to help the entire project team identify and focus on the most important requirements and stories.

+It is natural and inevitable that the team will discuss a very broad set of requirments and features while planning a project.
+Asking the question, "Is this an MVP requirement?" is a great tool for identiifying the most important requirements that need to be addressed immediately versus those that can be addressed later in the project.

+When time and resources are constrained, an MVP discussion is critical to winnowing down project to the minimum amount of work.

+And even when time and resources feel ample, the MVP question is still valuable in terms of identifying the most important requriements.

+### Implementation Free User Stories

+It is critical that user stories not include any assumptions about the implementation, as this provides the developers with the flexibility to define solutions that the Product Owner may not have considered.

+It is a maxim of good product ownership, that POs focus on the "what and why" without getting into the "how."

+Keeping stories implementation free can be very challenging, as requirements are often discussed, even by developers, with assumptions about features and technical approaches.
+A good Product Owner is able to step back and ask, "What is the underlying requirement that is being discussed?"
+Once the requirement is understood, it becomes much easier to write an implementation free story that explains what a user needs to achieve and why.

+### Collaborative Backlog Management

+Successful backlog creation and management requires substantial collaboration with the developers.
+A good practice is to review and groom the backlog collaboratively.
+Successful collaboration approaches include:

+* Product Owner and Tech Lead review and edit the backlog together.

+* Product Owner edits backlog collaboratively with the developers responsible for implementing the stories being reviewed.

+* Product Owner leads a group backlog grooming session with the full team, which enables broad and inclusive discussion, and helps drive better understanding and awareness across the project.

+All methods can be used on the same project.

 ## Identifying key stakeholders and influencers

 Scrum Product Owners are always expected to identify key stakeholders and influencers.
 In CSE, this means: